Phenomenological renormalization group in neuronal models near criticality: Methods

 \section{Methods}

-In this section, we outline the PRG coarse-graining procedure, including both its momentum-space and real-space implementations.
+In this section, we outline the PRG coarse-graining procedure, including both its real-space and momentum-space implementations.
+As shown in \cite{meshulam_coarse_2019} and \cite{bradde_pca_2017}, the former links Kadanoff spin-block coarse-graining to correlation-based network decimation, while the latter connects a field-theoretic RG framework to principal component analysis (PCA).
 We then describe the models analyzed, specifying the simulation parameters, time window selection, and how the time bin size affects our results.